insin/validators/README.rst

 ``ValidationError`` may specify a ``code`` to itentify the category of error and any ``params`` which were inserted into the validation message, when applicable.

+For ``messages``, you can pass:

+* a single message as a String
+* a list of messages
+* an object containing field-specific messages, with properties corresponding to field names.

 Utilities
 =========